+Search

-Search: Several websites are designed to help international students find best-fit opportunities, including the DAAD-sponsored Study in Germany website where students can plan their studies by searching and viewing programs according to the language in which the course is offered.
+Several websites are designed to help international students find best-fit opportunities, including the DAAD-sponsored Study in Germany website.
+There, students can plan their studies by searching and viewing programs according to the language in which the course is offered.
+Just use the My Guide tool, a DAAD search engine.